*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Visiting the Roof area

 This is a fantastic area to share a drink or two as the Casa Batlló puts on a show in the evenings.
 Many say that the top of the building resembles the backbone of a dragon, which is a familiar symbol of Catalonia.
 (According to the legend of Sant Jordi (St. George), also a Catalan holiday, this saint slew a dragon to save a beautiful princess.)

 The roof area has the terrace as you see, but you can also enter this tiny room (inside the “dragon’s backbone” as shown below)

 Another place to visit is the balcony side of the Casa Batlló.
 This is on the first floor.

 The Gaudí Dome is an immersive experience of augmented reality or AI.
 With vivid lights and sounds, it demonstrates the inspiration that catapulted the vision of Gaudí.

 Gaudi Cube is another audiovisual experience where you’re inside a 6-sided LED cube.
 Titled “In the mind of Gaudí” by Refik Anadol, it features the largest digital library of Gaudi, such has plans, drawings, videos, 3D models, and more.

 Is going inside the Casa Batlló worth it?

 YES!
-Definitely.
+If you can afford the 35 euros.
 As one of the most popular attractions in Spain, it clearly shows the genius behind Antoni Gaudí’s modernist architecture.
 Again, it’s not cheap!
 But…if I were to choose between Casa Batlló and Casa Milà (La Pedrera), I would choose Casa Batlló.
 And between Casa Batlló and the Sagrada Familia, I would choose the Sagrada Familia all the way.

 So, which Casa Batlló tickets should I buy?